rancher/fleet-docs/docs/uninstall.md

 Fleet is packaged as two Helm charts so uninstall is accomplished by uninstalling the appropriate Helm charts.

-However Fleet uses finalizers, so uninstall workloads first to give the fleet controllers time to clean up.
+However Fleet uses finalizers, so uninstall workloads first to give the Fleet controllers time to clean up.

 ```
 kubectl delete clusters.fleet.cattle.io -A